The tonsils are part of the immune system, a glandular (lymphatic) tissue located on each side of the back of the throat.

 Pain relievers, lozenges, and throat sprays

-Because most attacks of tonsillitis are caused by viruses, most treatment is aimed at helping to relieve symptoms such as pain and fever.
+Because viruses cause most attacks of tonsillitis, most treatment is aimed at helping to relieve symptoms such as pain and fever.

 Paracetamol can help, along with rest.
 Cold drinks, ice blocks, and ice cream should be given.
 They usually go flat quickly when the infection is gone.

 You can take acetaminophen or ibuprofen to relieve symptoms such as general aches, headaches, and fever.
-When taking medications, the instructions should always be followed to ensure that the correct dose is being taken at the correct time intervals.
+The instructions should always be followed to ensure that the correct dose is taken at the right time intervals when taking medications.

 Ibuprofen should not be taken if you have a history of stomach ulcers, indigestion, asthma, or kidney disease.